tiagonapoli/node-http-timer-shim/README.md

 ## Usage

-On your application entrypoint add the following (before every import):
+On your application entrypoint add the following:

 ```
-import "@tiagonapoli/http-timer-shim"
+import { wrapHttpAndHttps } "@tiagonapoli/http-timer-shim"

+wrapHttpAndHttps()
 ```

 This package also reexport typings from `@szmarczak/http-timer`: